Applying for financial aid

 - If this is your first federal loans application at London Metropolitan University (even if you have previous loans from another institution) please follow the instructions for first-time applicants

 - Please read all the steps below BEFORE starting the application process.

 Consolidating your federal loans together into a direct consolidation loan may make loan repayment easier.
-If you consolidate, you will have just a single monthly payment and it will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
+If you consolidate your loans, you will only have a single monthly payment, which will allow you to take advantage of certain benefits that are offered only in the direct loan programme.
 If you would like to learn more about consolidating your previous loans (combining multiple federals loans into one) please see the loan consolidation section of the FSA website or contact your loan servicer for further advice.

 Step 2: Confirm acceptance of your offer

 Please read the relevant student finance documents below before completing Step 2: